yjphhw/gazebo_sdf_static_model_exporter/README.md

 It is recommanded to look a 10 minutes usage tutorial video to learn.

-Bilibili is my favorite platform, a 10-minute tutorial is available on ‌Bilibili‌ (link placeholder).
+Bilibili is my favorite platform, a 10-minute tutorial is available on ‌Bilibili‌ ([Bilibili](https://www.bilibili.com/video/BV1DJf2BwESM/)).

 📌 My channel covers Gazebo, ROS 2, and simulation tools – subscriptions welcome!